protofire/kilt/README.md

 [Link to app](https://protofire.github.io/kilt/)

 ## Server Available Scripts
-List of available scripts under the `server` forlder.
+List of available scripts under the `server` folder.

 1. `yarn install`

-Installs required dependencies for running the app.
+Installs the required dependencies for running the app.

 2. `yarn build`

-Builds the app for production to the `dist` folder
+Builds the app for production into the `dist` folder

 2. `yarn start`

-Builds and runs the application under the `dist` folder.
+Builds and runs the application into the `dist` folder.

 1. `yarn dev`